PleiadesBUW/PleiadesUserDocumentation/jupyter/jupyterHub.md

 A comprehensive guide on how to use JupyterLab and its various features can be found [in the official documentation](https://jupyterlab.readthedocs.io/en/stable/user/interface.html).

 It is crucial to properly terminate your JupyterLab session as closing your browser window or logging out will not close the JupyterLab server.
-To end your session correctly, first, navigate to the Hub Control Panel by clicking on *File->Hub Control Panel* located in the top left corner of the interface.
+To end your session correctly, first, navigate to the Hub Control Panel by clicking on *File-&gt;Hub Control Panel* located in the top left corner of the interface.
 This will open the Hub Control Panel in a new window as shown below:

 [![Hub Control Panel](../assets/img/jupyterhub/jh_hubControl.png)](assets/img/jupyterhub/jh_hubControl.png "Hub Control Panel")

 Clicking on *My Server* or on the logo of the BUW will bring you back to your running JupyterLab server, whereas clicking on *Stop my Server* will terminate the job.
 Depending on the cluster load, this might take some time, however, after clicking on *Stop my Server* you are free to close all windows.
 If you are unable to terminate your server for any reason, you can always cancel the job manually by entering `scancel <JOBID>` in the terminal on the cluster, just like any other job on SLURM.

+###

 ### JupyterHub: FAQ
 * **What versions are you using?**